Aleksandra Mikulska: Biography

 Mikulska has performed with renowned orchestras under the batons of Michael Sanderling, Pawel Przytocki, Kaspar Zehnder, Johannes Schlaefli, Stefan Fraas and Philippe Bach at the Musikverein in Vienna, the Brucknerhaus in Linz, the Tonhalle Zürich, the Saalbau Essen, the Nikolaisaal in Potsdam, the Kurhaus Wiesbaden, the Künstlerhaus in Munich and the National Philharmonic in Warsaw.

-Mikulska was awarded with many prizes at international piano competitions, among others the prize for The best Polish pianist at the 15th International Chopin Piano Competition in Warsaw.
+Mikulska was awarded with many prizes at international piano competitions, among others the prize for The best Polish female pianist at the 15th International Chopin Piano Competition in Warsaw.

 Mikulska was appointed to a professorship at the Hochschule für Musik Carl Maria von Weber in Dresden starting in the winter semester 2021/2022.